Cannabis in Mexico: History

 Cannabis was introduced to Mexico by the Spanish as early as the 16th century, in the form of hemp.
 Spain encouraged the production of hemp in the territory, which was used to produce rope and textiles.
 Following the Mexican War of Independence (1810–1821), hemp farming decreased as subsidies from Spain evaporated.

 Some academics also believe that indigenous Mexicans adopted psychoactive cannabis as the drug Pipiltzintzintli for ritual purposes and divination.
 By 1898, cannabis use was prevalent in Mexico.
 The drug was commonly used for recreational purposes and as a folk remedy to treat pain—particularly among military personnel and the lower class.

 Prohibition

 In 1882, cannabis was banned at the military hospital in Mexico City, to prevent violence and disorder.
 Stories of users committing violent crimes were widely circulated by newspapers in Mexico and border towns of the United States.
 In 1920, Mexico banned the production, sale, and recreational use of cannabis.
 In 1927, Mexico banned the export of cannabis.

 Eradication

 During the late 1970s, a controversial program sponsored by the US government sprayed paraquat on cannabis fields in Mexico.
 Following Mexican efforts to eradicate cannabis and poppy fields in 1975, the United States government helped by sending helicopters and other technological assistance.
-Helicopters were used to spray the herbicides paraquat and 2,4-D on the fields; cannabis contaminated with these substances began to show up in US markets, leading to debate about the program.
+Helicopters were used to spray the herbicides paraquat and 2,4-D (one of the ingredients of Agent Orange) on the fields; cannabis contaminated with these substances began to show up in US markets, leading to debate about the program.